-The way software development is happening keeps changing, especially due to the current global crisis.
+The way software development is changing reflects broader software development trends, especially due to the current global crisis.
 What people think is normal today might not be the same soon.

 For startup leaders, it's important to know where software trends are going and plan well when making an app.
-For example, using low-code tools to create apps is getting more popular, and it's expected to make around $46.4 billion by 2026.
+For example, using low-code tools to create apps is getting more popular, and the market is projected to reach $35.22 billion by 2030, growing at a 22.9% CAGR.

-At Uptech, we've helped to build 150+ software products.
-We work with both startups and established business.
+At Uptech, we've helped to build 200+ software products.
+We work with both startups and established businesses.
 So, we are always at the driver’s seat of app development for various industries, and we are well aware of the ongoing shift in the app development industry.

-Here are the areas that founders need to keep their eye on as they plan for a new app.
+Below, we have rounded up 11 software development trends as the areas that founders need to keep their eyes on as they plan for a new app.

 The first software development trend that everyone talks about is Artificial Intelligence.

-In 2024, most devices will talk to us and understand what we say, all thanks to something called voice recognition.
+In 2026, most devices will talk to us and understand what we say, all thanks to something called voice recognition.
 It's like having a chat with your phone or computer!
-In 2020, about 30% of all searches were done by talking to devices.
+About 20.5% of people worldwide already use voice search, according to DataReportal (via Yaguara) as of 2025.

 Guess what?
 Many companies are using AI tools to make their online stores better.